 Limit alcohol intake.
 This includes wine, beer and liquor.
 Many people don’t realize that alcohol contains a large store of hidden sugar.

-Eat an anti-inflammatory Pan-Asian Mediterranean (PAM) diet.
-My heart-healthy PAMM eating plan includes 40 to 45 percent slow-burning, low-glycemic index carbohydrates; 35-40 percent healthy fats; and 20-25 percent protein—all of which help to reduce inflammation.
+Eat an anti-inflammatory Pan-Asian Modified Mediterranean (PAMM) diet.
+My heart-healthy PAMM eating plan includes 40 to 45 percent slow-burning, low-glycemic index carbohydrates; 30-35 percent healthy fats; and 20-25 percent protein—all of which help to reduce inflammation.